 Small breeds, like Chihuahuas, are often favored because they’re cute and stay “puppy-sized” their whole lives.
 But while their small stature may have you saying “aww,” their small intestines and organs may just have your puppy weeping “oww.”
 This is because unlike with larger breeds, smaller dogs tend to get stomach aches more often—their digestive systems, especially in puppies, are not properly developed which can cause an array of health complications, including dehydration.
 While stomach aches can indicate something more serious like gastric torsion (canine bloating) it’s more than likely it’s something minor brought forth by something your pup ate.
-That said, if you want to see if you can help your dog resolve the issue naturally before taking him or her to the vet (which can get costly), continue reading below.

 1. Watch Your Pet Closely.
 The first thing you want to do is monitor your pet as closely as possible.
 Upset stomachs are typically the result of eating miscellaneous items that are found in the house or backyard, like trash or toilet paper.
 So watch to see if your pet is getting into the trash bin or anything else he or she is not supposed to.
 Even if you don’t catch your pup in the act, it’s best to go out of your way to make certain things inaccessible to your dog anyway—make a barrier, put the trash in a different location etc.